microsoft/vscode-go/README.md

 Below are the settings you can use to control the use of the language server.
 You need to reload the VS Code window for any changes in these settings to take effect.

-- Set `go.useLanguageServer` to `true` to enable the use of language server
+- Set `go.useLanguageServer` to `true` to enable the use of language server.
+- When using `gopls`, see the [recommended settings](https://github.com/golang/tools/blob/master/gopls/doc/vscode.md).
 - Some of the features from the language server can be disabled if needed using the setting `go.languageServerExperimentalFeatures`.
 Below are the features you can thus control.
 By default, all are set to `true` i.e are enabled.
 ```json
   "go.languageServerExperimentalFeatures": {